Dark matter as the source of neutrino mass: theory overview and experimental prospects: Introduction

 Here we review the idea that the two major shortcomings of the Standard Model -- the lack of neutrino mass and of a viable WIMP DM candidate -- have a common origin.
 This is the essence of the scotogenic approach, that postulates a radiative origin for neutrino mass generation~\cite{Boucenna:2014zba,Cai:2017jrq}, in which a dark sector acts as the mediator~\cite{Ma:2006km,Tao:1996vb}.
 In its simplest form the idea requires the presence of a $\mathbb{Z} _{2}$ symmetry to stabilize dark matter and ensure that neutrino masses arise radiatively.
-We examine the original scotogenic model and its simplest generalizations, in which Majorana neutrinos get one-loop-induced masses (one can also envisage other UV completions with WIMP-mediated Dirac neutrino masses arising at higher-loop level~\cite{Bonilla:2016diq}).
-Within our framework, the \textit{lightest scotogenic particle} (LSP) is stable and serves as the WIMP dark matter candidate.
+We examine the original scotogenic model and its simplest generalizations, in which Majorana neutrinos get one-loop-induced masses.

+Within scotogenic frameworks, the \textit{lightest scotogenic particle} (LSP) is stable and typically serves as the WIMP dark matter candidate.
 It can be either a dark fermion or a dark scalar boson, both of which provide a consistent scotogenic CDM picture.
-A simple realization was proposed in~\cite{Hirsch:2013ola} to overcome limitations of the original model and harbor a richer phenomenology~\cite{ Merle:2016scw,Rocha-Moran:2016enp,Diaz:2016udz,Restrepo:2019ilz, Avila:2019hhv,Karan:2023adm}.
-In contrast to the simplest model, the unwanted spontaneous breaking of the $\mathbb{Z}_{2}$ parity symmetry~\cite{Merle:2015gea} can be naturally avoided due to the presence of triplets~\cite{Merle:2016scw}.
-Concerning phenomenology, for the case of fermionic DM, the revamped scotogenic picture~\cite{Hirsch:2013ola} recovers the physics of supersymmetric neutralino dark matter~\cite{PhysRevLett.50.1419,Ellis:1983ew,Jungman:1995df}, but within a simpler theory framework and with a strong connection to neutrino physics and \lfv processes.
-For the bosonic DM case, there is close similarity, but also differences, with the inert Higgs doublet picture.
-In both cases there are strong synergies between cosmological and laboratory searches~\cite{Gerbino:2022nvz}, as well as between dark matter, neutrino oscillations, collider and flavor violation studies.\\[-.2cm]
+A simple realization was proposed in~\cite{Hirsch:2013ola} to overcome limitations of the original model and harbor a richer phenomenology~\cite{ Merle:2016scw,Rocha-Moran:2016enp,Diaz:2016udz,Restrepo:2019ilz, Avila:2019hhv,Karan:2023adm,Lozano:2025tst}.
+In contrast to the simplest model, the unwanted spontaneous breaking of the $\mathbb{Z}_{2}$ parity symmetry can be naturally avoided due to the presence of triplets~\cite{Merle:2016scw}. \\[-.3cm]

+{Notice that the required dark matter stabilizing-symmetry in scotogenic schemes may have a deeper theoretical origin.
+As an interesting example, this symmetry could be interpreted as a matter-parity (the non-supersymmetric analogue of R-parity) arising as a residual symmetry within extended gauge setups~\cite{Leite:2019grf,Kang:2019sab,CarcamoHernandez:2020ehn,Hernandez:2021zje,Garnica:2024wur,VanDong:2023xmf,Leite:2023gzl}.
+The stabilizing symmetry could also arise from a global symmetry~\cite{Bonilla:2023egs}, a higher $\mathbb{Z}_n$ symmetry~\cite{Bonilla:2018ynb} or accidentally, as a result of the imposition of some family symmetries ~\cite{Lavoura:2012cv}. } \\[-.4cm]